sweisss/sweisss.github.io/index.md

-# Welcome to Seth's Landing Page
+# Welcome to Seth's Project Portfolio

-This page was quickly cobbled together to showcase the [Integrated Test Stand](https://sweisss.github.io/osu-cascades/capstone-24/IntegratedTestStand.html) Capstone Project for Oregon State University -- Cascades, Spring 2024.
+This page was originally cobbled together to showcase the [Integrated Test Stand](https://sweisss.github.io/osu-cascades/capstone-24/IntegratedTestStand.html) Capstone Project for Oregon State University -- Cascades, Spring 2024.

+It has since been turned into a portfolio showcasing tech and computer science related projects.

-This page is currently under construction and will eventually showcase other aspects of Seth's portfolio....
+This page is actively under construction.
+Check back frequently for updates...

 ### Links
 🐙 - [GitHub](https://github.com/sweisss)